 IoT Real-time Monitoring for Devices with Presence

 Connected devices come in all shapes and sizes.
 We have remote devices that control temperature, collect sensor readings, open garage doors, and talk to other devices.
 We have other devices that store and protect all this data and then secure it.
 All in all, we need to keep tabs on all our connected devices, and know exactly when they’re online and offline.
+This is where IoT real time monitoring comes into play.

 IoT monitoring example